mateomolinaro1/ml-and-backtester-app/README.md

 This version focuses on **production and MLOps**:

+- live data pipeline for macro data (cannot do it for market data as it requires the IBKR API!)
 - reproducible environment (uv)
 - automated tests (pytest)
 - CI pipeline (GitHub Actions)
-- Docker containerization + automated delivery (DockerHub)
+- Docker containerization + automated delivery (DockerHub) + automatic app deployment (Render)
 - experiment tracking with **MLflow**
 - web interface/dashboard deployed via **Render**